 No one usually enjoys asking others for money.
 It can make you feel extremely uncomfortable and out of your element.
-For nonprofit organizations, it’s a critical step in getting
+For nonprofit organizations, it’s a critical step in getting much needed funding and donations efficiently.
+It can be a terribly daunting task, but a necessary one.

-Be Able to Hear the Word “No”
+Be Able To Hear The Word “No”

 It’s not something you ever want to hear and no one wants to be told no, but it’s a part of life.
 In the end, it’s only a word.
 It doesn’t change your fundraising goal.
 Use it as a learning experience by accepting it as a part of the process and move on.

-Tell a Good Story or Testimonial
+Tell A Good Story Or Testimonial

 Get used to telling your story over and over again.
 A good story that you’re passionate about really shows, so don’t be afraid to share your testimonial or story with others when asking for donations.
 If you’re an ambassador for your organization, you aren’t just raising money, you’re bringing in more potential advocates to your cause.

-Get Used to Failing with Grace
+Get Used To Failing With Grace

 Having some doors shut in your face will happen, so strive to handle it gracefully.
 It’s the nature of the game.
 Not everyone is going to respond to your message, and you should remember that.
 Rejection is a part of the fundraising process and if you aren’t getting rejections regularly, then that means you probably aren’t talking to enough people and taking necessary risk.